Jessicka (singer): Between bands

-After JOJ Jessicka worked with Kevin Haskins and producer Chris Vrenna on American McGee's Alice soundtrack, and with drummer Samantha Maloney.
-She also made a cameo appearance in Ellie Parker.
+After JOJ Jessicka worked with Kevin Haskins and producer Chris Vrenna on American McGee's Alice soundtrack.
+She also made a cameo appearance in the 2001 film Ellie Parker.

 In March 2009, Jessicka appeared as a special guest in an episode of the reality television series Germany's Next Topmodel, hosted by Heidi Klum.
 In April 2009, Jessicka modeled for photographer Austin Young for the Bettie Page Heaven Bound art show.

 Jessicka and her husband Christian performed with their band Scarling. at the wedding of Bravo's Shear Genius finalist Janine Jarman and Matthew Wolcott at the Houdini Mansion in Hollywood on June 26, 2010.

 Jessicka and Christian were featured on an episode of Interior Therapy with Jeff Lewis which aired August 20, 2013.

-Released March 10, 2014, Jessicka makes a small cameo in Placebo's "Begin the End" video, directed by Los Angeles photographer Piper Ferguson.
+On March 10, 2014, Jessicka made a small cameo in Placebo's "Begin the End" video, directed by Los Angeles photographer Piper Ferguson.

+In 2021, Addams began volunteering for PAVE (Promoting Awareness | Victim Empowerment) a national nonprofit that works both to prevent sexual assault and heal survivors through social advocacy, prevention education, and survivor support.

+On April 30, 2023, Jessicka was asked to speak at PAVE's Shatter the Silence Concert and Variety Show.
+The event was held in Los Angeles, to honor survivors of sexual assault and their allies.
+Addams was presented with an award for her service for helping and inspiring survivors of sexual violence.

+Writing

+Addams contributed interview quotes to 2009's Girls Against Girls: Why We Are Mean to Each Other and How We Can Change, written by Bonnie Burton.
+The book discusses the issue of bullying and abuse between girls, including its causes and advice on how to cope.
+The book draws upon experiences and interviews with Go-Gos guitarist Jane Wiedlin, writer and actress Mary Jo Pehl, tattoo artist Hannah Aitchison, Tegan Quin of the band Tegan and Sara, and artist Elizabeth McGrath.

-On July 22, 2014, Jessicka wrote the essay titled "Coming Full Circle with Fat Phobia, Anne Wilson, & Self Hatred" that was published online in Bust.
+On July 22, 2014, Jessicka wrote an essay titled "Coming Full Circle with Fat Phobia, Anne Wilson, & Self Hatred" that was published online in Bust.
 It discusses the singers' experiences with being overweight in the music industry.

+In 2016, with the help of author Carrie Jo Tucker, Jessicka organized, contributed to, and self published a zine called “After Grrrl” (Small Stories From Big Lives).
+The zine included stories from many influential female artists, icons, and taste makers including Allison Wolfe, Lori Barbero, Camille Rose Garcia, Kelly Osbourne, Bonnie Burton and Remy Holwick as well as many others.